Here Are a Few Quick Tips for Keeping Your Holiday Meals Safe at Home and When Traveling

-Holiday Food Safety 'To Do' List
+Holiday Food Safety checklist

 Safe Cooking Temperatures

-- Cook all raw beef, pork, lamb and veal steaks, chops, and roasts to a minimum internal temperature of 145°F before removing meat from the heat source.
+- Cook all beef, pork, lamb and veal steaks, chops, and roasts to a minimum internal temperature of 145°F before removing the meat from the heat source.
 For safety and quality reasons, allow meat to rest for at least three minutes before carving or consuming.
 For reasons of personal preference, you may choose to cook meat to higher temperatures

 Traveling with Food